ibm-cloud-docs/framework-financial-services/vpc/learn/vpc-architecture-w-powervs.md

 * Supports a single tenant.
 * Resides in one or more multizone regions.
+When resources are deployed in multiple regions for resiliency purpose, Global Transit Gateway can be used to connect traffic across regions.
 * Enables access to the management VPC from the application provider's enterprise environment through {{site.data.keyword.dl_full}} or {{site.data.keyword.vpn_full}}.
 * Manages traffic flow from outside IBM Cloud via Edge VPC.
 * Supports multiple subnets, ACLs and Security Groups to manage traffic flow to the subnets and to the instances.
 Load balancers can be used.